mozilla/data-docs/src/datasets/bigquery/active_users_aggregates/reference.md

-This aggregates contains the metrics daily, weekly and monthly active users, as well as new profile and search counts aggregated by Mozilla product and business dimensions: attribution parameters, channel, country, city, date, device model, distribution id, segment and os details.
+This aggregates contains the metrics daily, weekly and monthly active users, as well as new profile and search counts aggregated by Mozilla product and business dimensions: attribution parameters, channel, country, city, date, device model, distribution id, segment and OS details.

 Explore [`active_users_aggregates`](https://mozilla.cloud.looker.com/explore/combined_browser_metrics/active_users_aggregates) in Looker.

 #### `telemetry.active_users_aggregates_device`
-This aggregate contains the metrics daily, weekly and monthly active users as well as new profiles and search counts to analyze behaviours per device.
+This aggregate contains the metrics daily, weekly and monthly active users as well as new profiles and search counts to analyze data per device.

 The reason to have this aggregate in addition to `active_users_aggregates` is to improve the query performance for final users, by separating the analysis per